luceracloud/body-checker/README.md

 - **any**:		bypasses type checking

 #### Callback
-Callback is a traditional callback that passes back a detailed error message or the final `req.body` object.
-The library passes back detailed errors for debugging, but allows you to send your own generic error to the client.
-This will prevent phishing attacks.
+Callback is a traditional callback(err, data) function.
+It will pass back detailed errors for debugging or the final `req.body` object.
+This allows you to send your own generic error to the client to prevent phishing attacks.
 See example below.

 ## Examples